 - The high voltage section is switched off first.
 The system will continue to run for some time without ozone being generated.
-During this period, residual ozone will be transported out of the generator. - 2 Thereafter solenoid valves will isolate the system pneumatically and hydraulically (gas inlet, gas output, cooling water inlet) from the remaining system. - 3 The touch panel will display an error message, which will give the cause of the fault.
+During this period, residual ozone will be transported out of the generator. - 2 Thereafter solenoid valves will isolate the system pneumatically and hydraulically (gas inlet, gas outlet, cooling water inlet) from the remaining system. - 3 The touch panel will display a fault alert, which will give the cause of the fault.

-The control monitors every analog measured variable within the system in several stages.
+The control monitors every analogue reading within the system at different stages.
 There is generally a warning threshold and a switching off threshold.

-If a "warning level" is transgressed, the controller displays a warning message on the touch panel - the system continues to run.
+If a "Warning level" is transgressed, the control displays a warning message on the touch panel - the system continues to run.

-If a "Shutdown level" is transgressed, the controller displays a fault alert on the touch panel and switches the system off.
+If a "Shutdown level" is transgressed, the control displays a fault alert on the touch panel and switches the system off.